-International Summer School classes make use of the vast historic, cultural, and political institutions and resources Berlin offers.
-Field trips to museums, memorials, as well as political and cultural institutions are integral parts of the curriculum.
-In some classes students have the unique opportunity to attend specially organized and exclusive round-table discussions with decision makers, diplomats, and experts in their field of study.
+Study abroad in Berlin at the International Summer School where your classes make use of the vast historic, cultural, and political institutions and resources Berlin offers.
+Field trips to museums, memorials, as well as political and cultural institutions, are integral parts of the curriculum.
+In some classes you will have the unique opportunity to attend specially organized and exclusive round-table discussions with decision makers, diplomats, and experts in their field of study.
 Design your own program: take intensive German language classes at any level, choose courses in English in a variety of subject areas relating to Germany and Europe, or take a combination of both.

-The program is hosted by FUBiS, an affiliate of Free University, which is located in a charming, quiet section of Berlin within easy reach of the city’s downtown areas.
+The program is hosted by FUBiS, an affiliate of Free University, which is located in Dahlem, a charming, quiet section of Berlin within easy reach of the city center by public transportation.
 Berlin is a dynamic, multicultural city with a vibrant nightlife and wide array of cultural and recreational activities.

 Students attend classes with international students.